appcircleio/appcircle-docusaurus/docs/enterprise-appstore/enterprise-app-store-setup/customize-ent-store.md

 **Custom Domain**

-It's possible to use a custom domain for the Enterprise Store.
+It's possible to use a custom domain for the Enterprise App Store.
 You need to have the following to create a custom domain

 - A custom domain that you can create a CNAME record.
 - SSL Certificate that is exported as a p12 or pfx file.